lud-hu/LudwigHubertPages/README.md

 ## Hosting

-The pages are hosting on Google Firebase on:
+The pages are hosted on Google Firebase on:

  - https://ludwighubertpages.firebaseapp.com/fotografie/
  - https://ludwighubertpages.firebaseapp.com/ux/